skillrepos/ollama-intro/labs.md

 <br><br>

-10. Finally, the layer most developers actually reach for: a framework. `langchain-ollama` is already installed - open the example and run it.
+10. (Optional if time allows.)
+This code shows using an external framework `langchain-ollama` to do the same example.
+Open and review the code and then run it.

 ```
 code api/simple_langchain.py